 Make it from a beer kit where the manufacturer has already crushed the roasted malted barley, boiled it, added hops, strained and sparged, cooled and then concentrated, and put it into a can, so all you have to do is add water (possibly sugar) and then ferment and bottle it. – The EASY way!!!

 Is it difficult to make your own beer?

 No, making beer is easy.
-If you have enough time, then make it from scratch otherwise using kits is a very easy and very tasty way of getting beer just like you’d drink in a pub.
+If you have enough time, then make it from scratch (called "All Grain" brewing) or using kits (also knows as "Malt Extract" brewing) is a very easy and very tasty way of getting beer just like you’d drink in a pub.